Whole Food Center

 This is terrible for consumers and bad for an industry.

 Quality Control and adulteration is a massive problem in the supplement industry, but especially with ingredients from China.
-While it may be a possibility to get clean ingredients from China, that possibility is slim to none.
-Yes, other countries, including the United States, do have some quality control and adulteration of raw material issues, none even come close to the problems with ingredients from China.
+Yes, it is possible to get clean ingredients from China, but it is incredibly difficult.
+Ethical ingredients are a whole other story.
+While other countries, including the United States, do have some quality control and adulteration of raw material issues, none even come close to the problems with ingredients from China.
 There are too many issues and examples to go through all of them, but here are just a few:

 Adulteration of raw materials.
 Adulteration of raw materials can take many forms.
 One example is bilberry.
 Many bilberry products contain no actual bilberry at all but are a combination of Chinese charcoal, amaranth red food dye (banned because of how dangerous it is) and black soybean hulls.